networknt/light-doc/content/en/benchmark/nodejs.md

 However, only manage modules is no enough, it has to manage modules with versions.

 Most Node developers will have this experience.
-You have an application running today and tomorrow, you run npm install again and it stops working:) As one of the dependencies got a new version and it is not backward compatible.
+You have an application running today and tomorrow, you run npm install again and it stops working.
+As one of the dependencies received a new version, it is not backward compatible.
 Shrinkwrap helps a little bit but it is very hard to update one or two immediate dependent modules as there is no way to update sub dependencies.
 Another way is to check in node_modules into git and packaged it into docker container.
 Now we always package node_modules into docker image.

 ## Windows Un-Friendly

-while trying to check in node_modules folder into git on Windows platform, most cases you will get an error as some files are buried too deep in the directory and Windows has limitation on path length.
-This issue has been partially fixed in later version of Node as npm tries to flatten all the dependencies.
+While trying to check in node_modules folder into git on Windows, in most cases you will get an error as some files are buried too deep in the directory and Windows has limitations on the path length.
+This issue has been partially fixed in later versions of Node as npm tries to flatten all the dependencies.

-Some of the modules depending on C/C++ that cannot be compiled on Windows.
+Some modules depend on C/C++ cannot be compiled on Windows.
 It causes issues for teams that use different platforms for development.

-Given Windows is not case sensitive on file names, application developed on Windows usually cannot be executed on Linux the first time.
+Given Windows is not case sensitive on file names, applications developed on Windows usually cannot be executed on Linux the first time.

 ## Long Running process hogs CPU

-This is not a problem of Nodejs but mistake of developers.
-I have seen too many this kind of mistakes and I want to highlight it here.
-As node is using event loop to dispatch tasks/callbacks, if any callback designed wrongly and doesn't give up CPU for a period of time, the entire system will suffer.
-If you have to process thousands of records loaded from database, process them in 100 blocks.
+This is not a problem of Nodejs but a mistake of developers.
+I have seen too many of this kind of mistakes and I want to highlight it here.
+As Node is using an event loop to dispatch tasks/callbacks, if any callback is designed wrongly and doesn't give up CPU for a period of time, the entire system will suffer.
+If you have to process thousands of records loaded from database, process them in 100s of blocks.
 There are so many articles talking about this topic.

 ## Public Module Quality